trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 ### Encoding parameters

-Entrypoint parameters must be in [Micheline](https://tezos.gitlab.io/shell/micheline.html) JSON format, which is the format that the Michelson language uses for values.
+Tezos entrypoint parameters must be in [Micheline](https://tezos.gitlab.io/shell/micheline.html) JSON format, which is the format that the Michelson language uses for values.
 You can use the [Netezos](https://netezos.dev/) SDK to format Micheline parameters or construct them as JSON strings.

 #### Encoding parameters with the Netezos Micheline SDK